 How can I use the research fund?

-The $1,500 research fund may be used for any reimbursable research related expense.
+The $1,500 research funding may be used for any reimbursable research related expense.
 To date, it has been used for books, equipment, a laptop computer, and to fund a research assistant.
 It also may be used towards professionally-related travel.

 How do I access the funds?

-Both the course support funds and the research fund will be transferred to your home department approximately one month after the start of the quarter in which the seminar is scheduled to be taught.
-The Freshman Seminar Coordinator will be in touch with your department’s financial contact regarding the details of the transfer.
+Both the course support funds and the research /PD funding will be transferred to your home department approximately one month after the start of the quarter in which the seminar is scheduled to be taught.
+The Discovery@UCSB Coordinator will be in touch with your department’s financial contact regarding the details of the transfer.
 To coordinate the disbursement of the funds, please work with your department.